MohammadB88/devops-tools/README.md

   - [**Terraform and Ansible**](#terraform-and-ansible)

 ## **Helm**
-*Helm* is the package manager for Kubernetes resources.
-It helps with managing Kubernetes applications.
+Helm is a package manager for Kubernetes that allows you to easily deploy, manage, and update complex applications using templates called "charts".
+Helm charts are a convenient way to package and deploy all the necessary Kubernetes resources for an application in a single, versioned package.

 The installation on different operating systems is straightforward as explained in the documentation [installing Helm](https://helm.sh/docs/intro/install/).
 For example, this is how it can be installed on Debian/Ubuntu:
 ```
 curl https://baltocdn.com/helm/signing.asc | gpg --dearmor | sudo tee /usr/share/keyrings/helm.gpg > /dev/null
 sudo apt-get install apt-transport-https --yes